northernSage/flask-starter/README.md

     ```flask create-test-user```

-7. Create initial migration files

-    ```flask db migrate -m "first migration"```

-8. Set your application repository as new remote so you can push changes to it
+7. Set your application repository as new remote so you can push changes to it

     ```git remote set-url origin <your-app-repo-url>```